yetkinozturk/pgnosql/README.md

 apt-get install postgresql-9.3

-see instructions here if it'is not in your repo: http://www.postgresql.org/download/linux/debian/
+see instructions here if it is not in your repo: http://www.postgresql.org/download/linux/debian/